Online Stochastic Matching: New Algorithms and Bounds: Edge-weighted matching with integral arrival rates

 In this section, we describe an algorithm $\EW$ (Algorithm ~\ref{alg:ew}), that achieves a competitive ratio of 0.705.
 The algorithm first solves the benchmark LP in subsection \ref{lp:stoch-match} and obtains a fractional optimal solution $\ff$.
 By invoking $\DR{3}$, it obtains a random integral solution $\FF$.
-Notice that from LP constraint~\ref{cons:single} we see $f_e \leq 1-1/e \leq 2/3$.
+Notice that from LP Constraint~\eqref{cons:single} we see $f_e \leq 1-\frac{1}{\euler} \leq 2/3$.
 Therefore after $\DR{3}$, each $F_e \in \{0, 1, 2\}$.
-Consider the graph $G_{\FF}$ where each edge $e$ is associated with the value of $F_e$.
 We say an edge $e$ is {\it large} if $F_e=2$ and {\it small} if $F_e=1$ (note that this differs from the definition of large and small in Subsection~\ref{subsec:attenuation}).

 We design two non-adaptive algorithms, denoted by $\EW_{1}$ and $\EW_{2}$, which take the sparse graph $G_{\FF}$ as input.
 The difference between the two algorithms $\EW_1$ and $\EW_2$ is that $\EW_{1}$ favors the \emph{small edges} while $\EW_{2}$ favors the \emph{large edges}.
-The final algorithm is to take a convex combination of $\EW_{1}$ and $\EW_{2}$ i.e. run $\EW_1$ with probability $q$ and $\EW_2$ with probability $1-q$.
+The final algorithm is to take a convex combination of $\EW_{1}$ and $\EW_{2}$, \ie run $\EW_1$ with probability $q$ and $\EW_2$ with probability $1-q$.

+\begin{theorem} For edge-weighted online stochastic matching with integral arrival rates, the algorithm $\mathsf{EW}[q]$ with $q=0.149251$ achieves a competitive ratio of at least $0.70546$. \end{theorem}

 \IncMargin{1em}